shu69bham/Docker-Intro/README.md

 In the above command we have mapped 8080 port of our local machine with the port number 80 of docker(on which our http server runs in docker).
 Note : Use -d to run the container in the background even if the VSCode is closed

+### `docker stop ContainerName`
+Stops a container.
+ContainerName can be small enough to help identify the container uniquely.

+### `docker start ContainerName`
+Starts a container.
+ContainerName can be small enough to help identify the container uniquely.